mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 - Added the --projevent option to batch mode.

-- It is now possible to compute an SSP operator for EEG, see Section 4.6.4.
+- It is now possible to compute an SSP operator for EEG, see :ref:`CACEAHEI`.

 mne_analyze
 ===========